Looking to change your password?

 Manager of Training

-Mike Post has a degree in Behavioral Science and began his career working in education overseas.
+Mike Post began his education in Computer Technology, but ended with a degree in Behavioral Science.
+After graduation he began his career working in education overseas.

-After returning home, Mike moved his skills into Law Enforcement where he worked as a frontline police officer, an Open-Source Intelligence (OSINT) investigator, and then as a Digital Forensic Examiner.
+After returning home, Mike moved his skills into Law Enforcement where over the past 11 years he has worked as a frontline police officer, an Open-Source Intelligence (OSINT) investigator, and then as a Digital Forensic Examiner.

-Mike has earned several certifications including CompTIA’s Network+.
+Mike has earned several certifications in the Digital Forensics field.

 Manager of Customer Success